 - Later in the same movie, one of the characters becomes obsessed with the idea that he's going to die, and starts giving his own treasured possessions out to his comrades.

-- In The 13th Warrior (the Film of the Book The 13th Warrior) Antonio Banderas' character is an Arab trapped amongst Norsemen in a re-imagining of Beowulf.
+- In The 13th Warrior (the Film of the Book Eaters Of The Dead) Antonio Banderas' character is an Arab trapped amongst Norsemen in a re-imagining of Beowulf.
 After he grinds down a massive sword he isn't able to use into a scimitar, one of his companions asks, "When you die, can I give that to me daughter?"

-- The Mechanic.
+- The Mechanic (1972).
 The Bastard Understudy returns to claim the Big Fancy House and Cool Car of his Professional Killer mentor after killing him.
 Unfortunately the mentor anticipated this and rigged the car to explode.